How much money is in your bank account after bills?

 An expert at thinkmoney said: "Clearly, many people are still struggling financially.
 Inflation is still almost double the Government's target, although it is falling - so we may see some of the pressure on people's finances start to ease in the near future.

 "Some people may find that a bit of careful budgeting can help to free up a bit more money each month.
 For people who struggle to plan their finances, there are bank accounts that can help them do this."

-The thinkmoney Personal Account helps account holders budget with a two-account system.
+The thinkmoney Current Account helps account holders budget with a two-account system.
 At the start of each month, money for bills and other essentials is put into one account, leaving the account holder with money they know is safe to spend.